rahil627/my-programming-stuff/langs/programming-languages.md

         - possibly providing a better react experience than using js itself!
     - "Clojure advocates immutability and immutable data structures and encourages programmers to be explicit about managing identity and its states.
 This focus on programming with immutable values and explicit progression-of-time constructs is intended to facilitate developing more robust, especially concurrent, programs that are simple and fast.
 While its type system is entirely dynamic, recent efforts have also sought the implementation of a dependent type system."
     - **babashka**
       - a scripting langauge with a native run-time (via graalvm) and interpreter
+        - (made in order to solve the problem of JVM's slow startup times)
         - nbb: node.js babashka
           - scripting on the web!
       - also includes a lot of scripting tools: task runner, jvm threads, cli libs, in addition to clojure's libs
       - "It’s a glue language for assembling components, most of which are written in Java."
-    - emacs dev env plugin CIDER or intellij idea plugin Curisve
+      - emacs dev env plugin CIDER or intellij idea plugin Cursive

   - x/Racket
     - a contemporary one based off of one of the Scheme standards, full of contemporary features